-The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
+The management make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgments about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.
+The estimates and underlying assumptions are reviewed on an ongoing basis.